dokupendium/windows-10-11-amelioration-script/README.md

 # windows-10-amelioration-script
-This script will ameliorate your windows 10 operating system.
+This script will ameliorate your windows 10 or Windows 11 operating system.
 Your system will be free of bloatware and unwanted programs that slow down your machine.
 This is basically a swiss army knife for amelioration.
 A plathora of Windows tools at your service.

 ## Additions
 - One command to run